Albert Einstein: Coming to terms with fame (1921–1923)

 In 1922, Einstein's travels were to the old world rather than the new.
 He devoted six months to a tour of Asia that saw him speaking in Japan, Singapore and Sri Lanka (then known as Ceylon).
 After his first public lecture in Tokyo, he met Emperor Yoshihito and his wife at the Imperial Palace, with thousands of spectators thronging the streets in the hope of catching a glimpse of him.
 (In a letter to his sons, he wrote that Japanese people seemed to him to be generally modest, intelligent and considerate, and to have a true appreciation of art.
 But his picture of them in his diary was less flattering: "[the] intellectual needs of this nation seem to be weaker than their artistic ones – natural disposition?"
 His journal also contains views of China and India which were uncomplimentary.
 Of Chinese people, he wrote that "even the children are spiritless and look obtuse...
 It would be a pity if these Chinese supplant all other races.
 For the likes of us the mere thought is unspeakably dreary".)
 He was greeted with even greater enthusiasm on the last leg of his tour, in which he spent twelve days in Mandatory Palestine, newly entrusted to British rule by the League of Nations in the aftermath of the First World War.
 Sir Herbert Samuel, the British High Commissioner, welcomed him with a degree of ceremony normally only accorded to a visiting head of state, including a cannon salute.
 One reception held in his honor was stormed by people determined to hear him speak: he told them that he was happy that Jews were beginning to be recognized as a force in the world.

+On 6 April 1922, during a visit to Paris, Einstein engaged in a debate on relativity with the philosopher Henri Bergson.
+This dispute has had widespread ramifications for the humanities and was an academic cause célèbre at the time.